alik-git/tia/README.md

 sudo apt install ffmpeg
 ```

-You can skip these commands below if the `pip install` command worked for you above.
+You can skip these commands below (except `dm_control` see further instructions) if the `pip install` command worked for you above.

 ```sh
 pip3 install --user tensorflow-gpu==2.3.1